omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Alice plans to sell out `x'` token A for certain number of token B at fee rate `3%`.
 So that the pool will have `(x+x')` token A and `(y-y')` token B. The price after trade will be updated to `price(B) = (x+x')/(y-y')`.

-Step 1.
+**Step 1**.
 Alice queries a tracker for the liquidity of both token A and token B networks.
 The tracker calculate the `y'` hence decide how much token B that Alice can get:

 ```
 fee = x * 3%